marcospontesjunior/analise-nps-sentimento/README.md

 ###
 Concluímos a análise, identificando que o valor se encontra na faixa indicada como **'Aperfeiçoamento'** na escala do NPS.

+Para compreender melhor, vamos a análise de sentimento.

 ### Análise de Sentimento:

 Utilizando a API do ChatGPT para realizar uma análise dos comentários do produto, obtivemos os resultados a seguir: